-BlueWallet is a Bitcoin and Lightning wallet available for iOS, Android and desktop.
+The BlueWallet is a Bitcoin and a Lightning wallet and is available for iOS, for Android and for Desktop (Mac).

 A special advantage offers the integration and thus access to external Lightning Wallets.
 For example, if you have a Lightning Wallet with LNbits, BTCPay Server or a Lightning Wallet via Telegram, you can integrate these Lightning Wallets with BlueWallet and thus manage them via your smartphone.

 To begin with, let’s take a quick look at what features BlueWallet has to offer.

 The Blue Wallet is once a pure Bitcoin wallet, with which you can manage your Bitcoin yourself.
 This makes it ideal for withdrawing Bitcoin from a Bitcoin exchange managed by a third party and before opting for the even more secure option of a hardware wallet.